 Research by Clare McGlynn and Erika Rackley has shaped the creation of new laws on image-based sexual abuse (also known as ‘Revenge Pornography’).

-Professor Clare McGlynn Professor of Law, QC (Hon)
+Professor Clare McGlynn Professor of Law, KC (Hon)

 Professor Erika Rackley Professor of Law, University of kent